abadithela/NFM2021_Static_Test_Synthesis/README.md

 ```
 ## Instructions

-To re-create the figures, navigate to the examples folder and run the scripts: simple_automaton.py, gridworld.py, and parametered_grid.py for the simple automaton example, the gridworld example, and the instances for the random gridworlds.
+To re-create the figures, navigate to the examples folder and run the scripts: simple_automaton.py, gridworld.py, and parametered_grid.py for the simple automaton example, the gridworld example, and the average runtime for random gridworlds.